ClarisaD/ENVST-UA900_Park_Over_Plastic_Capstone_Seminar/projects/midterm-project.md

 ## Midterm

-Working individually, you will research, analyze, and evaluate climate change stakeholders and current systems in Dar es Salaam.
-You will then propose 3 ideas of what would be interesting for you to solve, based on your research.
-The final result is a series of user profiles, the connections between them and systems maps of how risk communication works in Dar es Salaam, along with the 3 ideas in visual form.
+Working individually, you will research, analyze, and evaluate stakeholders and cycles of the plastic problem.
+You will then propose 3 ideas to the Hudson River Park Trust on what would be interesting for you to solve or communicate.
+The midterm will take the form of a visual presentation.

 ### Annotated Bibliography